Stinging plant: Toxicity

 Though plants with stinging hairs can cause pain and acute urticaria, only a few are seriously harmful.
 The genus Dendrocnide (stinging trees) has been said to cause the most pain, particularly the Australian Dendrocnide moroides (gympie-gympie), although other sources describe the pain of stinging trees as only differing from that of nettles in terms of persistence rather than severity.
 There are reports of dogs and horses being killed, and once of a human death.
 The researcher Marina Hurley reports being hospitalized after being stung by a dead leaf.
 Deaths are probably due to heart failure caused by pain and shock.
 Urtica ferox (tree nettle or ongaonga) is endemic to New Zealand.
 One recorded human death is known: a lightly clad young man died five hours after walking through a dense patch.

 After cooking, some plants with stinging hairs, such as Urtica dioica (stinging nettle), are eaten as vegetables.

+Stem, root, and stomata of Urtica dioica

+Urtica dioica displays characteristics of a herbaceous perennial plant.
+The stems shows a visible vascular bundle and identifies the plant as dicot when viewing the cross-section at 40x magnification due to its ring shape surrounding the central pith.

+The leaf cell images presented in the gallery, taken at 10x and 40x, shows presence of stomata within the tissue, along with surrounding guard cells, which enable gas exchange.

+The cross-section shows visible epidermis lining the outer layer of the root.
+Along with a middle cortex containing collenchyma and parenchyma cells within the inner pith.
+The xylem are located in the center of the cross-section, while the phloem are separated by the vascular cambium.